 Annual awards that celebrate and recognise excellence in Pacific arts across a range of arts practices and career stages.

-- Senior Pasifika Artist Award
+- Senior Pacific Artist Award

 - Pacific Toa Award

-- Pacific Heritage Artist Award
+- Pacific Heritage Arts Award

-- Contemporary Pacific Artist Award
+- Pacific Contemporary Artist Award

 - Special Recognition Award